Career Opportunities in Government

 Career opportunities in government have never been better but navigating the application process takes some fore-thought.
 The resources outlined here will help you begin the process of deciding what type of government position may be best for you.
 Start by first considering the type of government job you are interested in… federal, state, county or city?

 No employer offers more opportunities to make a positive difference in the lives of others than our federal government.
 In fact, the federal government is the nation’s single largest employer.
-An aging workforce, 36% of which are currently eligible to retire, spells OPPORTUNITY for students!
+With 31% of federal employees eligible for retirement by 2017, there are many OPPORTUNITIES for students!

 The first step in getting a state job is to take a state exam for the classification in which you are interested.
-The State Department conducting the exam will review your application.
-Once you are pre-qualified for the position, the department will contact you with the date, time and place to take the test.
+Exams are required to determine your eligibility for job opportunities.
 Once you complete the exam, you will receive your Notice of Test Results.
-All persons who pass the test (generally those who achieve an overall score of 70% or more) will be placed on the employment list for the classification.
+All persons who pass the test (generally those who achieve an overall score of 70% or more) will be placed on the eligibility list for the classification.
 To be eligible for consideration for a state job, you must be in the highest 3 ranks (by score) on the employment list.
+Once you are considered eligible, you can begin applying to job vacancies.

 The application process will vary between states.
 For more detailed information about working for the State of California click here.
 For a listing of all states and websites click here.